German Empire: Foreign policy

 Meanwhile, the chancellor remained wary of any foreign policy developments that looked even remotely warlike.
 In 1886, he moved to stop an attempted sale of horses to France because they might be used for cavalry and also ordered an investigation into large Russian purchases of medicine from a German chemical works.
 Bismarck stubbornly refused to listen to Georg Herbert Münster, ambassador to France, who reported back that the French were not seeking a revanchist war and were desperate for peace at all costs.

 Bismarck and most of his contemporaries were conservative-minded and focused their foreign policy attention on Germany's neighboring states.
 In 1914, 60% of German foreign investment was in Europe, as opposed to just 5% of British investment.
 Most of the money went to developing nations such as Russia that lacked the capital or technical knowledge to industrialize on their own.
 The construction of the Berlin–Baghdad railway, financed by German banks, was designed to eventually connect Germany with the Ottoman Empire and the Persian Gulf, but it also collided with British and Russian geopolitical interests.
 Conflict over the Baghdad Railway was resolved in June 1914.

 Many consider Bismarck's foreign policy as a coherent system and partly responsible for the preservation of Europe's stability.
 It was also marked by the need to balance circumspect defensiveness and the desire to be free from the constraints of its position as a major European power.
 Bismarck's successors did not pursue his foreign policy legacy.
-For instance, Kaiser Wilhelm II, who dismissed the chancellor in 1890, let the treaty with Russia lapse in favor of Germany's alliance with Austria, which finally led to a stronger coalition-building between Russia and France.
+For instance, Kaiser Wilhelm II, who dismissed the chancellor in 1890, let the treaty with Russia lapse in favor of Germany's alliance with Austria, leading to stronger ties between Russia and France.